astral-sh/ruff/docs/configuration.md

 extend-unsafe-fixes = ["UP034"]
 ```

-You may use prefixes to select rules as well, e.g. `F` can be used to promote fixes for all rules in pyflakes to safe.
+You may use prefixes to select rules as well, e.g., `F` can be used to promote fixes for all rules in Pyflakes to safe.

 !!! note
     All fixes will always be displayed by Ruff when using the `json` output format.
 The safety of each fix is available under the `applicability` field.